ready for love?

 Allowed Indoors: Yes

-Please contact JOHN on [details removed].
-Jurgen will remain in his home until JOHN has made a decision about his new family.
+Please contact ROCIO on 0406 713 747.
+Canela will remain in her home until ROCIO has made a decision about her new family.

-Please note that as a private rehoming, we know only what Jurgen’s owner has told us.
-He is not in care with Beagle Rescue NSW and we have not assessed him.
-Jurgen’s owner will field all enquiries and make all decisions regarding his new home.
-Once Jurgen’s new home is chosen, his current and new owners will need to complete and sign a Form C3A together, then lodge the completed form with council (no cost) to transfer his ownership details.
+Please note that as a private rehoming, we know only what Canela’s owner has told us.
+She is not in care with Beagle Rescue NSW and we have not assessed her.
+Canela’s owner will field all enquiries and make all decisions regarding her new home.
+Once Canela’s new home is chosen, her current and new owners will need to complete and sign a Form C3A together, then lodge the completed form with council (no cost) to transfer her ownership details.
 Alternatively, ownership may be transferred online via the NSW Pet Registry (both current and new owners will need to register an account; current owner needs to ‘claim’ the dog, then transfer them to the new owner, new owner must ‘accept’ the dog to transfer ownership).

 We recommend all dogs go to a new home on a trial basis, and that the trial period should be 30 days.
 In the event things don’t work out (it happens), the dog would be returned to their original owner who would again seek to find them a new home.
 We recommend change of ownership forms are not submitted to council until a successful rehoming has been agreed at the end of the trial period.